git-no/jekyll-breadcrumbs/README.md

 ## Overview
 * Smart and fast breadcrumbs for posts, pages and collections.
 * Supports [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin).
-* Comes also with a code example for design and footer integration and with support of Twitter Bootstrap - has also no problem without Twitter Bootstrap (probably you just have to add some additional CSS code but you still can use the integrated HTML template).
+* Comes also with a code example for design and footer integration and with support of Twitter Bootstrap, but does also work without Twitter Bootstrap.

 ### Features